Trusted Houston Child Custody Attorneys & Lawyers

 Some discovery related processes include:

-·Interrogatories – the parties may ask for certain information from the other party to assist in their case and preparation
+·Interrogatories – the parties may ask for specific information from the other side to assist in their case and preparation

-·Requests for production – the parties may ask the other party to provide certain evidence, such as photographs, voicemails, text messages, email correspondence, tax returns and check stubs
+·Production requests – the parties may ask the other party to provide concrete evidence, such as photographs, and voicemails.
+Furthermore, also text messages, email correspondence, tax returns and check stubs.

-·Requests for admissions – the parties may try to narrow the issues that are contested by having the other party admit certain things.
+·Admissions requests – the parties may try to narrow the contested issues by having the other side admit certain things.